ozgio/strutil/README.md

 [![GoDocs](https://godoc.org/github.com/ozgio/strutil?status.svg)](https://godoc.org/github.com/ozgio/strutil)

-"strutil" provides fast, UTF8 safe string functions for go applications.
+"strutil" provides string functions for go applications.

+In some functions it may not work as expected in non-latin alphabets like cyrillic, chinese, etc. Also there may be some language spesific edge cases that aren't supported well.
+Any help on those areas would be appreciated.

 For documentation with examples see [GoDoc](https://godoc.org/github.com/ozgio/strutil)